Watch Mulan with Disney+ Premier Access for $39.99

 The US, streaming service Disney+ didn’t enjoy a seamless launch day, with users reporting multiple errors when trying to set up their accounts or watch content.
 While glitches are not uncommon when a new streaming platform hits the market, it’s still frustrating.
 We hope they get resolved for Disney+ arrives in New Zealand.

 The Disney+ service will host titles from the Disney back catalogue, but also from Pixar, Lucasfilm, National Geographic, 20th Century Fox and Marvel.
 Don’t expect all the content to be available at launch due to existing agreements between the Disney and New Zealand content providers.

 Though that shouldn’t be a deal breaker, as there will still be plenty to stream.
 More Disney animated classics like Lady and the Tramp will be available for those who have a taste for nostalgia.
-A subscription will cost $9.99/month, but you can try it out with a one-week free trial.Image Source: Disney+ website
+A subscription will cost $9.99/month.Image Source: Disney+ website

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.